szilard/datascience-course-historical/README.md

 In 2009 the term "big data" also just started to pick up and Hadoop was still in its infancy and being used only in select companies.
-6 years later now I would take out "databases, SQL" into a separate systems section and expand it with topics such as analytical databases and "big data" systems.
+6 years later (that is now) I would put "databases, SQL" into a separate section and expand it with topics such as analytical databases and "big data" systems.

 All this above corresponds more or less with the curriculum David Donoho's paper advocates: